 - Promotion and gift claim fulfilment information we will keep for 12 months to give us time to handle any queries that may arise

-- Some financial information, for instance related to account management and order fulfilment, we are obligated by law to keep for 6 years
+- Some financial information, for instance related to account management and order fulfilment, we are obligated by law to keep for up to 6 years

 Any retention of personal data will be done in compliance with legal and regulatory obligations and within industry standards.

 You have the following rights relating to your personal information:

 - To require that we cease processing your personal information if the processing is causing you damage or distress